dvavasour/Learning_Notes/DVA-C01/README.md

 - Deploy to either **EC2 Cluster** or **Fargate** for serverless
 - EC2 gives more control
 - Images go in Elastic Container Registry
+- Execution role is attached to the ECS Task

 ## Docker and Elastic Beanstalk
 - Use EB to deploy container to single EC2 instance